Detroit Tigers: Uniforms and logos

 The Tigers have worn essentially the same home uniform since 1934 — solid white jersey with navy blue piping down the front and an Old English "D" on the left chest, white pants, navy blue hat with a white letter D in the blackletter or textur/textualis typeface associated with Middle and Early Modern English and popularly referred to as "Old English" even though it was not used for that language.
 On the Tigers' road uniforms, the D on their hats is orange and a script "Detroit" appears across the jersey.
 The script "Detroit" design was first used as part of their road jersey in 1930, and would remain so until 1959, when they changed it to a block lettering style.

 The current version of the Tigers' road uniform was first worn in 1994, initially with racing stripes, before going with a stripe-free design from 1995 to 1997, and then to the current version featuring navy piping inspired by the team's mid-1950s road uniforms.
 Prior to readopting the orange "D" all-navy road cap with this uniform, the Tigers wore two different cap variations with orange brim: one with just the orange "D" which they only wore in 1994, and another featuring a tiger walking through a white "D" logo trimmed in orange, which they wore until 1997.

 The Tigers previously sported road uniforms with a block "Detroit" lettering from 1960 to 1993, adding orange trim in 1972.
+The road uniforms were also worn in a pullover style from 1972 until 1984.
 The caps initially featured white trim within the orange "D" until 1982.
 A version of the team's blackletter D was first seen on Tigers uniforms in 1904, after using a simple block D in 1903.
 The blackletter D appeared frequently after that until being established in 1934.
 In 1960, the Tigers changed their uniform to read "Tigers" in script form, but the change only lasted one season before the traditional uniform was reinstated.

 The Tigers used to have different versions of the Old English D on the cap and jersey.
 In 2018, the Tigers changed the classic curved logo on their home uniforms to match that of the sharp-cornered hat logo; additionally, the logo on the cap was enlarged.
-In 2019, the Tigers reverted to the smaller logo on the cap, but kept the cap sharp-cornered 'D' on the home jerseys.
+In 2019, the Tigers reverted to the smaller logo on the cap, but kept the cap sharp-cornered D on the home jerseys.

 In 2023, the Tigers entered into a uniform sponsorship deal with Meijer, the state's major supercenter chain based in Grand Rapids and a longtime team sponsor.
 The uniform patch's logo (attached to the sleeve of the player's dominant hand) is rendered solely in navy blue on white for the home uniform, and white text on a black background for the road jersey with an orange outline.

 Unique characteristics of the Tigers uniforms: